- Farxiga (dapagliflozin) is a prescription oral tablet. It’s not available in a generic form.

 - blood sugar level

-- hemoglobin A1c level.
-This shows how well controlled your blood sugar levels have been over the past 3 months.
+- hemoglobin A1c level (measures how well-controlled your blood sugar levels have been over the past three months)

 - cholesterol level